Wild Card (TV series)

-Wild Card (also known as Zoe Busiek: Wild Card) is a comedy-drama series starring Joely Fisher.
+Wild Card (also known as Zoe Busiek: Wild Card) is a Canadian-American comedy-drama series starring Joely Fisher.
 It was broadcast in the United States on Lifetime, and on the Global Television Network in Canada from August 2003 to July 2005.

 Synopsis

-Zoe Busiek is a former Las Vegas blackjack dealer whose life takes an unexpected turn when her sister dies in a car accident and she has to take care of her sister's three children, teenaged Taylor, preteen Cliff, and little kid Hannah.
+Zoe Busiek is a former Las Vegas blackjack dealer whose life takes an unexpected turn when her sister Susan dies in a hit-and-run and she has to take care of her sister's three children, Taylor, Cliff, and Hannah.
 When the insurance company denies the family a financial settlement Zoe takes matters into her own hands, which leads her to a new career as an insurance fraud investigator with handsome former criminal Dan Lennox and serious but sweet Sophia Mason becoming her partners.

 Each episode is centered on a particular case as well as Zoe's family life.

+She uses her skills at reading people and deduction as a newly-hired insurance fraud investigator.

 Sophia later becomes the boss.
 She leaves the show in the second season, along with Marcos, and is replaced by M. Pearl McGuire, who becomes Zoe's and Dan's new boss.